+Induction training usually takes place within seven (7) working days of staff commencing work.
 Copies of the above documents are provided to all 'staff' during induction.
 On appointment and as part of United Learning Annual Declaration, all staff will receive and sign the up to date versions of the Staff Student Relationship Letter and Acceptable Use Declaration.
-The staff code of conduct can be found in the Staff Handbook, a copy of which is available on the School intranet.
+The staff code of conduct can be found by contacting the Headteachers PA via email Sianne.wilson@sheffieldsprings.org